Analysis | How wrong the Biden administration was about Afghanistan

 The question in Afghanistan, though, wasn’t really about whether withdrawing was the right thing to do.
 It was about how this long-planned and long-sought withdrawal was carried out.

 And the receipts are brutal for the Biden administration.
-Its commentary in recent months on how this would play out has proved excessively optimistic and, in some cases, flat wrong.
+Its commentary in recent months on how this would play out has proved excessively optimistic and, in some cases, flat-out wrong.
 Even if you believe this was never going to go smoothly, it raises huge questions about just how in tune the administration was with the situation on the ground and how prepared it was for a situation such as this.

 Let’s recap a few examples.